sanderboers48/ReproducibilityPaperDeepLearning48/README.md

 This section shows our attempts in reproducing the comparison of the proposed LSTM model with three other methods: a fully connected neural network (FCNN), a decision tree and a random forest.

 ### Reproduction
+In this subsection an attempt was made to reproduce the figures in the paper.
+We have tried to do so using the code provided on the github mentioned in the paper, however the pre-trained model which is provided there did not use the (full) dataset (more on this in the discussion).
+Because of this we have retrained the model with parameters that fit the full dataset, the details of which are shown below.

 | **Hyperparameters** |                    |
 |---------------------|-------------------:|